theherk/django-theherk-resources/README.md

 Usage
 -----

-1. Add "resources" to your INSTALLED_APPS
+1. Add "resources" and "localflavor" to your INSTALLED_APPS

         INSTALLED_APPS = (
             ...
+            'localflavor',
             'resources',
         )